cooper/evented-object/README.md

 - **event\_name**: the name of the event.
 - **callback**: a CODE reference to be called when the event is fired.
-- **options**: _optional_, a hash (not hash reference) of any of the below options.
+- **options**: _optional_, a hash (NOT a hash reference) of any of the below options.

 **%options - event handler options**

 All of these options are **optional**, but the use of a callback name is **highly recommended**.

 - **name**: the name of the callback being registered. must be unique to this particular event.
 - **priority**: a numerical priority of the callback.
 - **before**: the name of a callback or an array reference of callback names to precede.
 - **after**: the name of a callback or an array reference of callback names to succeed.
 - **data**: any data that will be stored as `$fire->callback_data` as the callback is fired.
 If `data` is a hash reference, its values can be fetched conveniently with `$fire->callback_data('key')`.
 - **with\_eo**: if true, the evented object will prepended to the argument list.
 - **no\_fire\_obj**: if true, the fire object will not be prepended to the argument list.

 Note: the order of objects will always be `$eo`, `$fire`, `@args`, regardless of omissions.
 By default, the argument list is `$fire`, `@args`.

-Note: In Evented::Object 5.5+, you may have any number of `before` and any number of `after` options for any given callback.
+You may have any number of `before` and any number of `after` options for any given callback.
 For instance, one callback may specify to be before 'b' and 'c' but after 'a'.
 Evented::Object will resolve these priorities to its best ability.

 In the case that the priorities can not be resolved (for instance, if a callback asks to be before 'a' and after 'b' while 'b' has already asked to be before 'a'), the behavior of Evented::Object is not guaranteed to be consistent.
 In other words, please do your best to not request impossible priorities.

 In any case, `before` and `after` options are completely ignored when a `priority` is explicitly specified.

 ## $eo->register\_callback($event\_name => \\&callback, $cb\_name, %options)

 If the list of options is odd, it is assumed that the first element is the callback name.
 In this case, the `with_eo` option is also automatically enabled.
-This was added in Evented::Object 5.57.

 ```perl
 $eo->register_callback(myEvent => sub {